Thanks for getting in touch with us. We will contact you soon.✕

 • How are insertions and deletions, non-sense, frameshift, and non-coding variants displayed in Mastermind?

-The “FILTER BY MUTATION” feature in the "Mutations" section of the Mastermind report can be used to find such mutations.
+The “FILTER BY VARIANT” feature in the "Variants" section of the Mastermind results page can be used to find such mutations.
 For example, “INS” or “DEL” will filter the results for insertions and deletions.
 Typing “X” will filter for all non-sense mutations.
 Frameshift mutations can be found by typing “FS”.
 Typing “UTR” will filter the results for variants in untranslated regions of the protein.
 The abbreviations “SD” or “SA” can be used to filter the results for all splice donor or splice acceptor sites, respectively.

 • What variant formats & nomenclatures are supported in Mastermind?